EthicalSource/hippocratic-license-3/content/learn.md

 Additionally, HL3 is the only ethical open source license which creates an enforcement mechanism for victims of human rights abuses, by using licensing language to establish a private right of action for these victims, so long as those abuses are also a violation of the ethical standards section of the license.

 ## Why is the Hippocratic License modular?
-HL3 offers optional modules that focus on specific areas of concern, such as environmental justice, labor rights, and ethical supply chains.
-This modular approach is intended to empower open source communities to [customize the license](/build/) to reflect the values, needs, and challenges of their particular communities.
+While the base version of HL3 covers a broad range of ethical standards that provide a baseline for necessary human rights protections, HL3 also offers optional modules that focus on specific areas of concern, such as environmental justice, labor rights, or ethical supply chains.
+This modular approach empowers open source communities to [customize the license](/build/) to reflect the values, needs, and challenges of their particular communities.
+This approach means that HL3 not only has the most robust human rights protections in the ethical license space, but is also to be highly customizable to reflect the values of individual creators and communities.

 ## Will there be additional modules added to the base license?
 OES and CAL will continue to design additional HL3 modules, while also supporting the development of other ethical open source licenses to combat the widespread use and abuse of software to commit human rights abuses around the globe.

+## What kind of support can CAL and OES provide to adopters & potential adopters?
+There are many software developers, maintainers, and industry insiders within the OES community  that are ready to provide helpful support and advice on how to implement ethical licenses within open source projects.
+Additionally, Sameeul Haque is available to offer free legal advice and services to anyone interested in using an ethical license.
+This includes discussing the pros and cons of any ethical license, walking through the legal implications of using an ethical source license, and modifying existing licenses to suit an adopter's needs.

+While there are a wide range of legal services that Sameeul and CAL can offer adopters and potential adopters, at this time CAL is not able to not offer litigation services.

+## Can I relicense an existing open source project under HL3?
+Yes, you certainly can, but the new license will not apply to adopters who became a licensee of your software while the code was governed under a different license.
+This is because the legal system is designed to protect adopters from complications caused by changing the terms of a licensing agreement after the fact, and have those new terms apply to existing licensees.

+## What about dual-licensing?
+Licenses are legally binding contracts.
+So, having two contracts governing the licensing of one piece of copyrighted material, in this case code, can be very confusing and potentially lead to complications in the enforceability of either license.
+While dual-licensing should be examined on a case-by-case basis to determine the legal ramifications of using two licenses, it is not encouraged due to the complications it can cause.

 ## What projects have adopted the Hippocratic License?
 You can view a list of featured adopters [here](/adopters).